Esri/nearby-android/nearby-app/README.md

 ## Displaying Places in the Map
 ### Deriving a Viewpoint
 When the user clicks on the map icon to view the map, the map viewpoint is derived based on the locations in the list view.
-This is done by iterating over the found places, creating a Multipoint object, and then using the GeometryEngine's buffer method to generate a polygon.
-From the polygon, a rectangular area with a spatial reference can be obtained and passed to the map view.
+This is done by iterating over the found places, creating a `Multipoint` object, and then using the GeometryEngine's buffer method to generate a `Polygon`.
+From the `Polygon`, a rectangular area with a spatial reference can be obtained and passed to the map view.

 ```java
 List<Point> points = new ArrayList<>();